meanie/mail-composer/README.md

   .then(email => email.send());
 ```

-For a working example, see the [Meanie Express Seed](https://github.com/meanie/express-seed) project.
+For working examples, see the [Meanie Express Seed](https://github.com/meanie/express-seed) project.

 ## Randomization of HTML content
 A helper is included to append a random string to HTML email contents to prevent GMail